New Zealand 1993 "Dinosaurs"

 Ankylosaurs were bulky quadrupeds, with short, powerful limbs.
 Its head was square and flat and was broader than it was long.
 Its teeth, like those of the related stegosaurs, consisted of a simple curved row of irregularly edged (crenulated) leaf-shaped teeth.

-Ankylosaurus’s long tail terminated in a thick “club” of bone, which it probably swung as a defence against predators.
+Ankylosaurids’s long tail terminated in a thick “club” of bone, which it probably swung as a defence against predators.
 This club was formed by the last tail vertebrae, which were nested tightly against each other and a sheath of several bony plates.

-Although a slow-moving herbivore, Ankylosaur presented anything but an easy target for meat-eating dinosaurs heavy bone armour, coupled with bony horns across its back and head, saw to that.
+Although a slow-moving herbivore, Ankylosaur presented anything but an easy target for meat-eating dinosaurs; heavy bone armour, coupled with bony horns across its back and head, saw to that.

 They are known to have first appeared in the Middle Jurassic, and persisted until the end of the Cretaceous Period.
 The two main families of Ankylosaurs, Nodosauridae and Ankylosauridae are primarily known from the Northern Hemisphere, but the more basal Parankylosauria are known from southern Gondwana during the Cretaceous.